An Introduction to Reed Frogs

-There are over 150 described species, varying greatly in pattern and color.
-Individual reed frogs can change color dramatically depending on the environmental conditions they are exposed to, with some displaying attractive brightly colored stripes and spots.
-Most mature to a size of around 1 inch in length (2.5 cm), and because they are small and nicely patterned, they are often kept in captivity.
+There are over 180 described species and they vary greatly in pattern and color.
+Individual reed frogs can change color dramatically depending on the environmental conditions they are exposed to.
+Some species display colorful stripes and spots when in prime condition or sitting under bright light, though may turn brown or gray in other conditions.
+Most reed frogs mature to a size of around 1 inch in length (2.5 cm), and because they are small and attractively patterned, they are often kept in captivity.

 A simple cage setup can consist of moist paper towels or sphagnum moss as a substrate, a potted plant or two, and a water bowl for soaking.
 Soil mixtures and ground coconut husk fiber also work well as substrates.
 Pieces of driftwood, thin bamboo poles, and manzanita wood branches can be added as perches for the frogs at night, and are particularly useful when placed under a small heat lamp to provide a warm, brightly lit area for resting during the day.
-Both pothos (Scindapsus aureus) and snake plants (Sansevieria species) are good choices for reed frog enclosures, though many Sansevieria species will eventually outgrow the average-sized cage or require frequent pruning.
+Both pothos (Scindapsus aureus) and snake plants (Sansevieria species) are good choices for reed frog enclosures, though they may outgrow the average-sized cage or require frequent pruning.

 Standard fluorescent bulbs can be used for this purpose, and one or more should run the length of the cage.
-It’s best if these bulbs have a color temperature between 5000K and 6500K so that they produce a bright white, natural light.
-Set them on an electrical timer to provide a photoperiod of around 12 hours.
+Use lights with a color temperature between 5000K and 6500K so that they produce a bright white, natural light.
+Alternatively, more intense LED or compact fluorescent lighting is an even better option.
+Set all lights on an electrical timer to provide a photoperiod of around 12 hours.

 In the wild, reed frogs experience varying humidity levels depending on the season.
 During dry months of the year, it does not rain often, and the humidity level remains low, while during the rainy season, their environment is very humid.
 In captivity, the enclosure reed frogs are kept in can be misted with water several times a week to maintain moderate humidity levels.
 Sometimes this isn’t necessary if the room the frogs are kept in is already humid enough.
 To induce breeding, it’s recommended to spray down the cage heavily several times a day to keep the humidity level high, similar to what wild frogs would experience during the rainy season.

 Clean water should always be available for reed frogs to soak in, which they do often at night when they are active.
 Use water that does not contain chlorines, chloramines, or other harmful chemicals, and is otherwise safe.
 Tap water can be treated with a water conditioner if necessary.

 In contrast to their small size, reed frogs have a huge appetite, and will readily feed on most insects the size of their head or smaller.
 Crickets can make up the majority of their diet.
 Three to six can be fed per frog several times a week.
 Additionally, flightless fruit flies, houseflies, and small moths can be offered regularly to vary their diet.
 Coat their food in the proper calcium and vitamin supplements every couple feedings.
 Juvenile frogs should have their food supplemented more often.